 Meanwhile, the Green Party says it doubts the government will move further to improve Charter schools' accountability.

 Co-leader Metiria Turei says financial issues are excluded from scrutiny despite the schools being funded with public money.

 She says she doubts that will change, as the schools are being set up to satisfy a political deal between ACT and the government.

-Next story in National: Housing NZ waiting list rises
+Next story in New Zealand: Housing NZ waiting list rises

 Copyright © 2013, Radio New Zealand